anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 	<div align="center"> <img src="https://github.com/user-attachments/assets/1e3fb09a-c04a-473f-9908-552ae796217d" width="700" height="300"> </div>

  	- Evolution of Agents:
-		- Deterministic agents (oldest): Same input will always produce same output.
+		- Deterministic agents (oldest): Agents that are built with predefined paths and actions.
+Same input will always produce same output.
 			<div align="center"><img src="https://github.com/user-attachments/assets/75b9497e-0e12-4858-8479-da0db11344eb" width="500" height="200"> </div>

-	  	- Generative agents: without RAG and with RAG(Newest)
+	  	- Generative agents:Agents that are defined with natural language using LLMs to give a real conversational feel to your chatbot.
+These can be without RAG and with RAG(Newest)
 			<div align="center"><img src="https://github.com/user-attachments/assets/8d1606f2-c324-4517-8c67-26e066045354" width="500" height="200"> </div>

 	- Key components of an agent:
 		1. Reasoning loop: The reasoning loop is the agent's "thinking process."
 It's a continuous cycle of observing, interpreting, planning, and acting.
 This iterative process enables agents to analyze situations, plan actions, and adapt based on outcomes.
 The reasoning loop often utilizes advanced prompt engineering frameworks to guide its decision-making process.
-Examples of such frameworks include ReAct or chain-of-thought (CoT) prompting.
+Examples of such Prompt engineering techniques include ReAct, chain-of-thought (CoT) prompting, Metaprompting.

   			- ReAct (Reason and Act) is a prompting framework that allows the language model to reason and take action on a user query, with or without in-context examples.
 ReAct, which stands for "reasoning and acting," is like giving an LLM a brain and a pair of hands.
 It allows the LLM to not only think about a problem but also take actions to solve it.
 Imagine you're asking an LLM to find you a good Italian restaurant nearby.
 ReAct can be used in Question-answering, Fact verification, Decision making etc.With ReAct, the LLM can: